Nitrokey/nitrokey-documentation/pro/linux/full-disk-encryption-with-cryptsetup-luks.md

 If you already have uploaded a public key to a keyserver (or have it stored somewhere else), you should retrieve it in the way you are most comfortable with, and proceed to step 5.

-Optional: To generate another OpenPGP keypair on-device, you can refer to the documentation mentioned above and [here](./openpgp-key-generation-on-device.html), as we will not cover these instructions in this guide.
+Optional: To generate another OpenPGP keypair on-device (Nitrokey), you can refer to the documentation mentioned above and [here](./openpgp-key-generation-on-device.html), as we will not cover these instructions in this guide.

 To export your public key use the following command.